joelshepherd/tabliss/README.md

 and enter them into your `.env` file.
 Get started by copying the example provided `cp .env.example .env`.

 Please keep in mind that the development environment is designed with Linux in mind.
 Instructions may not run on Windows.
 You also should have whatever your distribution equivalent of `dnf -y groupinstall "Development Tools"` is installed, as some `node_modules` need to be compiled before use.

-## Improvements over Tabliss

-### Dark mode

-The settings dashboard has a dark mode!

-### Choose an accent color

-You can choose an accent color to change the color of the buttons!

 ## Attributions and acknowledgments